Quickly create your New Jersey Health Care Directive and Living Will

 - Notifying your health care representative, nurse, physician, a witness, or another physician of your intention to revoke.
 This notification can be verbal, written, or otherwise communicates your intention to revoke.

 - Executing a new advance directive that revokes the prior one.
-You can create a new living will with FindLaw from any location that’s convenient to you, and it only takes about half an hour.
+You can create a new health care directive with FindLaw from home, and it only takes about half an hour.

 Any time you change or revoke your advance directives, you should be sure to inform the right people about the changes.
-You should tell your health care providers immediately if you revoke your health care directive and living will.
+You should tell your health care providers immediately if you revoke your health care directive.
 They should be well informed of your current medical care wishes.

 It’s important that you provide your health care representative with a copy of your modified documents too.
 If you have substantially changed your treatment preferences, they will need to know about this change so that they can act on it.